Andreesson Horowitz leads $20 million investment in Wonderschool to expand marketplace for in-home preschools

-Wonderschool, an education technology (edtech) startup that enables any qualified person to launch their own in-home childcare services, has closed a $20 million series A round of funding led by Andreesson Horowitz, with participation from Omidyar Network, First Round, Gary Community Investments, Cross Culture Ventures, Uncork Capital, Rethink Education, Edwelweiss, and Lerer Hippeau, along with a bunch of other angel investors.
+Wonderschool, an education technology (edtech) startup that enables any qualified person to launch their own in-home childcare services, has closed a $20 million series A round of funding led by Andreesson Horowitz, with participation from Omidyar Network, First Round, Gary Community Investments, Cross Culture Ventures, Uncork Capital, Rethink Education, Edelweiss, and Lerer Hippeau, along with a bunch of other angel investors.

-Founded out of San Francisco in 2016, the Wonderschool marketplace and platform helps childcare providers and educators with licensing, marketing, program setup, and other key areas as they gett with their own domestic preschools and daycare services up and running.
+Founded out of San Francisco in 2016, the Wonderschool marketplace and platform helps childcare providers and educators with licensing, marketing, program setup, and other key areas as they get their own domestic preschools and daycare services up and running.
 Through an online dashboard, they can track students, list schedules, manage programs, and more.
 It’s like an Airbnb for kindergarten.

 Some reports suggest that 42 percent of U.S. children under the age of five live in “childcare deserts,” areas with limited access to affordable childcare services.
 This is a problem Wonderschool wants to fix by making it easier for anyone to turn their homes into preschool or daycare services.